braedonvillano/chickadee/psets/pset3answers.md

 # ALL

+1. Not that it will take you long to find, but there is a serious race condition in my pipe implementation.
+Figured I'd give y'all a hand.
+Sad.

-1. Because my design doc was made retroactively, it should reflect all final changes in my VFS implementation.
+2. Because my design doc was made retroactively, it should reflect all final changes in my VFS implementation.
 However, as a brief summary: I had to add read and write functions for each of my vnode subclasses.
 I ended up putting a higher load on my vnode_pipe because to simplify the read and write code.
 For example, I put integers